-This tutorial will show you how to add a new user in MySQL and grant different types of privileges to a MySQL database.
+This tutorial will show you how to add a new user to MySQL and grant different types of privileges to a MySQL database.

-To run the following commands, first, you need to log into the MySQL Server with the MySQL root account.
+To run the commands shown in this guide, first, you need to log into the MySQL server with the MySQL root account.

 mysql -u root -p

 How to Create a New MySQL User

 CREATE USER statement creates a new user in the MySQL database server.
 Here is the basic syntax of the statement:

 password with your desired username and password in the syntax above.

 localhost if you want the user to be able to connect to MySQL Server only from the localhost, which means “this computer.”
 If you want the user to be able to connect from any host, use the

 For example, we will create a user with the name

 However, this user will only be able to work with the MySQL databases once they are granted additional privileges.